My Experience and What I Learned about the True Nature of the Soul from doing Past Life Regressions

 The only part of us that’s carried forward after death is what we acquired through experience and practice, where it was “built into” (integrated) our subconscious and became a natural part of our nature and character.
 All synthesis takes place through “experience” where its integrated into our mental paradigm as a coherent memory that forms a “holographic model” also known as our etheric double or “light body”.
 Any idea or education only held as a theory and never practiced and acquired through direct experience, dies with the body.
 It’s only what we acted to “create” as an experience of ourselves that we carry forward into future lives.

-We play out the same karmic patterns as theme-based dramas with the same group of souls, and by playing different parts and roles in the same overall idea.
+We play out the same karmic patterns as theme-based dramas with the same group of souls, or souls that are of a similar enough pattern to be involved in the same dynamics, and by playing different parts and roles in the same overall idea.
 We can recognize these souls by looking in their eyes.
 The eyes always reveal the soul of a person, regardless of what they look like.
 The relationship is always similar in nature regardless of gender, role, culture, or status, and the same type of feeling and dynamic is played out through a different set of conditions and circumstances.
 We continue to play out these same dynamics and life themes with the same souls until we act within our own life to transform them.

 As you relive any part of that life, you’re also making a direct connection to that same feeling and idea playing out in your current life.
 This connection comes from the “feeling” you have, and the dynamic associated with it that naturally emerges out of that feeling.
 Many past life memories come more as feelings that form vague impressions that seem far off in the distance and have a sense of familiarity around them.
 Almost like a déjà vu that you can’t quite put your finger on.